 So throwing on my OT hat, let’s talk about an ergonomic set up for your work station and why it can be SO beneficial.

 Three main benefits of having an ergonomic work station:

-- Decreased discomfort and potential injury to spine, shoulders, elbows, wrists, hips, knees and ankles, both short and long term.
-Let’s just say – your whole bod!
+- Decreased discomfort and potential injury to the spine, shoulders, elbows, wrists, hips, knees and ankles, both short and long term.
+Let’s just say – your whole body!